 South Shore Region:

-South Shore Squares, Holy Trinity Anglican Church Hall, 78 Alexandra Ave., Bridgewater, Fri.
-6:45 pm.
+South Shore Squares, Holy Trinity Anglican Church Hall, 78 Alexandra Ave., Bridgewater, Fri. evenings.

-Introductory Round Dancing is offered by this club:
+Introductory Round Dancing is offered by these clubs:

 These clubs offer introductory Contra Dancing.
 Dance steps are taught before each dance.

-Contra Time Dancers, Evangelical Lutheran Church of the Resurrection, 2096 Windsor Street (corner of Allan), Halifax, Saturday, usually monthly Sept-May, 8:00 p.m.
+Contra Time Dancers, Evangelical Lutheran Church of the Resurrection, 2096 Windsor Street (corner of Allan), Halifax, Saturday, usually monthly Sept-June, 8:00 p.m.